acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 #.
 The user prepares the solution package for deployment

    * E: the user uploads the downloaded solution package to the k8s master host
    * F: the user unpacks the package, which includes

       * deploy.sh: deployment script
       * solution.yaml: k8s template for deploying the set of model microservices included in the solution, plus the Data Broker, Model Connector, and Probe services
-      * databroker.json: Data Broker model data source to target mapping info
       * blueprint.json: solution blueprint as created by the Design Studio
+      * dockerinfo.json: file with microservice name to IP/Port mapping info
-      * a "microservice" subfolder, containing a subfolder named for each model microservice container in the solution, within which is the "model.proto" artifact for the microservice
+      * a "microservice" subfolder, containing a subfolder named for each model microservice container (by its container name) in the solution, within which is the "model.proto" artifact for the microservice

 #.
 The user kicks off the deployment, which runs automatically from this point